More of my Free software: Vibrance HDR ~ Wifi Remote Play ~ Erebus RPG

 My pictures are being rotated/cropped! - This likely means the auto-stabilise option is on.
 (If they're being rotated even when the phone is held level, it may mean the accelerometer sensor on your device isn't calibrated.)
 It's off by default, but you may have accidentally switched it on.
 To turn off, go to the "popup" menu and untick Auto-stabilise.

 My device can do 4K/UHD, so why doesn't it work on Open Camera? - Unfortunately many devices with 4K support have for some reason not exposed this through the Android API to 3rd party camera apps.
-If the "Force 4K" option doesn't work, it's not a bug in Open Camera, it's something that's just not possible through 3rd party apps on some devices.
-If you want a device with proper support for 4K video recording, get a Nexus 6.
+(In some cases the "Force 4K" option can make this work anyway, but it's unreliable - ultimately the fault is with the device manufacturer for not supporting third party camera applications.)

 Why doesn't the FPS/bitrate setting for video work? - These settings only give "recommendations" to the camera, and there is no guarantee that they will be met.
 Some devices might not even allow recording at some settings, and there's no way to determine this in advance.